 Buyer’s guide to mobile broadband

-Since the introduction of 3G, followed by the recent launch of super-fast 4G, mobile broadband has really started living up to its name and offers many advantages for users in all kinds of situations.
+Since the introduction of 3G, followed by the relatively recent launch of super-fast 4G, mobile broadband has really started living up to its name and offers many advantages for users in all kinds of situations.

 A big part of the appeal is the ‘mobile’ part; it provides a lot more freedom than home broadband.
 The service works by using mobile phone networks to carry your data, so when equipped with a dongle and SIM card you can get online wherever there’s a signal.
 It's particularly great for:

 - Students wanting mobile broadband in place of fixed-line services with inflexible contracts

 - Business users staying in touch while commuting

 - Faster internet access in areas not currently served by super-fast fixed-line broadband.

 If you're interested in fixed line services, check out our guide to home broadband internet providers.

 3G or 4G?

 There are now two different types of mobile broadband service available in the UK: 3G and 4G.
 These ‘G’ numbers denote the generation of mobile technology, giving you a rough idea of the kind of speeds you can expect.

 3G has been available in the UK since 2003 and provides reasonable data speeds.
-These are quoted as having a top end of 7.2Mb but in reality will average around 3-4Mb - fine for browsing the web and other simple tasks, but you may struggle with streaming video (YouTube etc).
+These are quoted as being able to deliver up to 7.2Mb or more than 10Mb with an upgraded 3G network, but in reality can be relied on to deliver something between 3 and 8Mb - fine for browsing the web and other simple tasks, but you may struggle with streaming video (YouTube etc).